Updated for 2026

 An AI calorie counter is a nutrition app that uses computer vision and machine learning to identify foods in a photo and automatically estimate their calorie and macronutrient content.
 Instead of typing "chicken breast 150g" into a database, you simply take a picture of your plate.

-Behind the scenes, an AI model trained on millions of food images recognizes ingredients, estimates portion sizes from visual cues like plate dimensions and depth, and calculates a nutrition breakdown in seconds.
+Behind the scenes, a computer-vision model recognizes the foods on the plate, estimates portion sizes from visual cues like plate dimensions and depth, and calculates a nutrition breakdown in seconds.
 The result: zero-friction calorie tracking that you'll actually stick with.

 How AI Calorie Counters Work